LPAndersson/SIML/docs/02-bootstrap.md

 ##       original     bias    std. error
 ## t1* 0.08979677 0.03632407   0.1475442
 ```
-Since here we know $F$ we can simulate the true variance, an alternative not available in practice.
+Since here we know $F$ we can simulate the true standard deviation, an alternative not available in practice.

 ```r
 n <- nrow(data.df)